To communicate effectively in business, it’s essential to have a solid grasp of these seven elements. Find out what they are and how to use them.

 Just make sure that your opening remains consistent with and relates to the subject of the communication.

-For example, whilst the opening line, “Free Sex is available in the foyer” would no doubt get your audience’s attention, if the theme of your communication thereafter is about some process re-engineering going on in your department, your audience would be annoyed (some would be very annoyed at your duplicity.)
+For example, while the opening line, “Free sex is available in the foyer” would no doubt get your audience’s attention, if the theme of your communication thereafter is about some process re-engineering going on in your department, your audience would be annoyed (some would be very annoyed at your duplicity.)
 They’d feel duped!